oliverklee/ext-seminars/Documentation/UsersManual/EnteringSeminarsAndRelatedRecords/Index.rst

 - the maximal number of registrations before the seminar is completely full

-- whether the collision check (i.e., that users cannot register for an event if they already have registered for an event that is at the same time) should be skipped for this event

 - lodging options that will be available for selection in the registration form